WowzaMediaSystems/wse-plugin-pathselector/README.md

-# MediaListPathSelector
+# ModuleMediaListPathSelector

-MediaListPathSelector is a module for [Wowza Streaming Engine™ media server software](https://www.wowza.com/products/streaming-engine) that allows you to specify a different path for the media content in a Synchronized Multimedia Integration Language (SMIL) file.
-Normally, the media files must reside in teh same location as the SMIL file or in a sub folder below it.
-This module allows the SMIL file and media files to be separated.
+The **ModuleMediaListPathSelector** module for [Wowza Streaming Engine™ media server software](https://www.wowza.com/products/streaming-engine) enables you to specify a different path for media content referenced in Synchronized Multimedia Integration Language (SMIL) files.
+Normally, the media content files must reside in the same location as the SMIL file or in a subfolder below it.
+This module allows the SMIL and media files to be separated.

 ## Prerequisites